 - The amount of DNA per nucleus is constant in all the somatic cells in a species.

-- Only a small fraction of DNA is functional in eukaryotic cell.
+- Only a small fraction of DNA is functional in a eukaryotic cells.

 - DNA is the chemical basis of heredity.